turhanardil/mini-rag-genbench/README.md

 This demonstrates the value of empirical testing rather than relying on model names or descriptions.

-## Matrix Benchmark: Comprehensive Component Testing
+## Comprehensive Matrix Benchmark

-To understand the interaction between embedding models and chunking strategies, we conducted a full matrix evaluation.
+To understand the interaction between embedding models and chunking strategies, we conducted a full matrix evaluation across all combinations.

 ### Experimental Design